 With exceptionally well-planned routes, our self-guided tours are designed to suit the independent traveler or groups of travelers; those who wish to walk at their own pace and speed.
 With GPS (our routes downloaded onto your phones) and maps, we detail all of the points of interests, lunch stops, cafes – and of course pubs!
 Hike at your leisure, safe in the knowledge that a support team and emergency support vehicle is on standby

-Kirkby Stephen – If you are travelling by car, your easiest option is to drive up to Kirkby Stephen, centrally situated just off J38 of the M6.
-Here you can spend your first night before parking your car in our secure pound in the morning and taking the Packhorse Minibus out to St Bees to start your Coast to Coast journey.
-If you live close to Kirkby Stephen and can get to us by 8.00am – you could drive directly to us, leave your car and catch the minibus departing by 8.15am prompt.
-You can also travel to Kirkby Stephen by train – it is on the famous Settle-Carlisle railway line.
+By Car: Kirkby Stephen – If you are travelling by car, your easiest option is to drive to Kirkby Stephen, situated just off J38 of the M6.
+Here you can spend your first night before parking in the secure car park in the morning and taking the Packhorse Minibus out to St Bees to start your Coast to Coast walk.
+If you can get to Kirkby Stephen by 8am, you can drive there in the morning and catch the minibus by 8.15am.
+You can also travel to Kirkby Stephen by train – it is on the famous Settle-Carlisle railway.

 We have handpicked a selection of hotels and bed and breakfasts in ideal locations so you can walk into and out of your hotel to begin and end your walk each day, with no detours!
 With great access into towns and views over the lake District, Yorkshire Dales and the North York Moors these hotels and guest houses are the perfect place to rest your legs and relax during the evenings while on your tour.

 Read M.W’s review of our hotels: “The accommodations were first rate — small inns scattered throughout the countryside.
 And the food — out of this world! […] It was so relaxing to have the whole trip prearranged.”